geosolutions-it/MapStore2/docs/user-guide/measure.md

 # Performing Measurements
 *************************

-Measure tools in [MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/) allow the user to perform distance, area and bearing measurments on the map.
+Measure tools in [MapStore](https://mapstore2.geo-solutions.it/mapstore/#/) allow the user to perform distance, area and bearing measurments on the map.

 Starting from a new map or an already existing map: